The IVF Process Explained: Your 10-Step Guide

 Step 7: Fertilisation

 Fertilisation usually occurs around 16-18 hours after insemination.
-Our lab team will monitor your eggs and will call you to advise if any of your eggs have fertilised and how many embryos you have.
+Our lab team will monitor your eggs and call you to advise if any of your eggs have fertilised and how many embryos you have.

 Step 8: Embryo development